UPC affirms second medical use patent in Sanofi v Amgen antibody therapeutics ruling

 Just get in touch at clare.chappell@carbonlawpartners.com and we’ll arrange a time to speak.

-Book your free IP Clinic session at CWX Expo
+Missed your chance of a free IP Clinic session at CWX Expo?
+It’s not too late…

-Two IP are pleased to be attending the CWX Expo, an exciting showcase of the innovation in the creative and immersive technology sector within the West Midlands region.
+Two IP were thrilled to attend the CWX Expo, an exciting showcase of the innovation in the creative and immersive technology sector within the West Midlands region.

 Need advice on patents?